-The work described in this section is only to be performed by personnel appropriately qualified to carry out such tasks.
+The work described in this chapter is to be performed only by personnel appropriately qualified to carry out such tasks.

 Risk of bursting due to incorrect opening of pressurized equipment or components.

 Pneumatic actuators are pressure equipment that may burst when handled incorrectly.
 Flying projectile fragments or components can cause serious injury or even death.
 Before working on the actuator: